Taught by Danielle Hall, CCFT

 There will be discussion threads to ask questions and post video for review.
 Everyone is a participant.
 Each class is broken into sections with one or more lessons within each section.
 You can post ONE short 3 min video per section for instructional review.

+Class will start on the 15th of the enrolling month.
 Each section will post to the site every 7 days.
 The course is open for video submission, questions, review and comments for 90 days after the first day of class - access to material lasts for 1 yr.

 Why take this class: